JakobBruenker/monadic-bang/README.md

 The plugin supports a couple of options, which you can provide via invocations of `-fplugin-opt=MonadicBang:<option>`.
 The options are:

 - `-ddump`: Print the altered AST
-- `-preserve-errors`: Keep parse errors about `!` outside of `do` in their original form, rather then a more relevant explanation.
+- `-preserve-errors`: Keep parse errors about `!` outside of `do` in their original form, rather than a more relevant explanation.
 This is mainly useful if another plugin expects those errors.

 ## Cute Things